dromara/carbon/docs/BENCHMARK.en.md

 ## Conclusion

 The Carbon library demonstrates excellent overall performance, particularly outstanding in core functionality and calendar conversion.
 Through continuous optimization, performance has been significantly improved.
+The `parseDuration` function has been successfully optimized, using `sync.Map` to achieve concurrent performance improvement of `35-38` times, overall performance improvement of `130-160` times, and achieved `zero allocation`.
+The `format2layout` function has also been optimized, using `sync.Map` to achieve concurrent performance improvement of `23` times.
+The `ParseByFormats` method in `parser.go` achieved `7.5%` performance improvement through algorithm optimization.
+The latest `SetLocale` method early return optimization achieved `60-90x` performance improvement when setting the same locale repeatedly and achieved `zero allocation`, further enhancing the overall performance of the language module.